department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

  </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="special-temporary">Temporary Total Disability</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="special-temporary">Temporary 100% Disability Rating</button>
 <div id="special-temporary" class="usa-accordion-content">

 **You'll need to submit evidence that shows you experienced at least one of these situations at a hospital.
 You:**